The Workshop School is a new independent middle school in Prospect Heights, Brooklyn. We are set to launch in Fall 2019.

 Our advisory program will be grounded in principles developed by 6 Seconds, a leader in socioemotional learning.
 6 Seconds explains that when students learn and understand themselves, they are also more likely to learn and understand others.

-Anywhere they dream.
-Really!
-Our goal is to make sure that every student is completely supported.
 This includes the challenging and rigorous instruction they need to learn hard skills and critical perspectives.
 It also includes the engaging and interesting activities and projects that can help sustain their passion.

 This is the most exciting part!
 Students are going to be working on really amazing projects with really great partner organizations.
 STEM units will include boat building in partnership with Boatworks, hydroponic garden design and construction with New York Sun Works, and a mini-house unit in partnership with a local construction company.
 Humanities units will include play production in partnership with Ping Chong and Company, a stop motion animated film in partnership with the Little Animation Studio, and a multiplatform research project in partnership with a local design and technology firm.